influxdata/docs-v2/content/flux/v0.x/stdlib/contrib/rhajek/bigpanda/_index.md

 ```js
 option bigpanda.defaultTokenPrefix = "Bearer"

 option bigpanda.defaultUrl = "https://api.bigpanda.io/data/v2/alerts"
 ```

-### defaultTokenPrefix {data-type="string"}
+### defaultTokenPrefix

-defaultTokenPrefix is the default HTTP authentication scheme to use when authenticating with BigPanda.
+`defaultTokenPrefix` is the default HTTP authentication scheme to use when authenticating with BigPanda.
 Default is `Bearer`.

-### defaultUrl {data-type="string"}
+### defaultUrl

-defaultUrl is the default [BigPanda alerts API URL](https://docs.bigpanda.io/reference#alerts-how-it-works) for functions in the `bigpanda` package.
+`defaultUrl` is the default [BigPanda alerts API URL](https://docs.bigpanda.io/reference#alerts-how-it-works) for functions in the `bigpanda` package.
 Default is `https://api.bigpanda.io/data/v2/alerts`.